 Six-year-old Mikaela from London, Ontario, wanted to be a ghost costume for Halloween 2016.
 Her mom found the Cheesecloth Ghost Costume tutorial and made her little ghoul a DIY Halloween costume!

 This three-year-old was the talk of the town in the DIY Cheesecloth Ghost Costume.
 I love the addition of spiders and chains!

-Did you make the DIY cheesecloth ghost costume?
-Send me a pic.
-I’d love to see it and feature it here!
+Did you make the cheesecloth ghost costume?
+Send me a pic or tag me on Instagram and Facebook @scratchandstitch.
+I’d love to see your costume.